laur33/PDM/README.md

 Web front should then be accessible on localhost:3000

-Enter a Username, password and email and it will be stored in TestDB in users collection .
+Enter a Username, password and email click add and it will be stored in TestDB in users collection .
 Currently they are all required in the schema and if you do not enter one you will get an error that I havent handled correctly yet.
 Username also must be unique.

 Install robomongo to check and ensure data is updated in database, have to refresh the query in robomongo each time you enter new data.